Azure/azure-rest-api-specs/specification/vi/resource-manager/readme.md

     reason: Design forces this behavior (and it's actually the correct behavior that doesn't violate Microsoft API guidelines).
   - code: AddedReadOnlyPropertyInResponse
     reason: Design forces this behavior (and it's actually the correct behavior that doesn't violate Microsoft API guidelines).
-  - code: RemovedProperty
+  - code: ReferenceRedirection
-    reason: Design forces this behavior (and it's actually the correct behavior that doesn't violate Microsoft API guidelines).
+    reason: Rename that does not affect api usage.
+It is solely semantic and does not violate Microsoft API guidelines.

 ```
 ---